XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/require-destination-tags.md

 You must be connected to the network to submit transactions to it.

-The following code uses a [ripple-lib for JavaScript](rippleapi-reference.html) instance to connect to a public XRP Testnet server:
+The following code uses a [ripple-lib for JavaScript](rippleapi-reference.html) instance to connect to a public XRP Ledger Testnet server:

 ```js
 ripple = require('ripple-lib') // Node.js only.
 Use a <script> tag in browsers.